-The EASM strongly relies on the pre-seasons ENSO signal due to the lag response of the atmosphere to the SST anomaly (Wu et al., 2003).
-The lead-lag correlation coefficients between the EASM index and the Niño3.4, and the SOI from JJA(-1) to JJA(+1) are illustrated in Figure 8.
-The pre-season Niño3.4 (SOI) presents a significant negative (positive) correlation to the EASM, while the post-season Niño3.4 (SOI) showed a notable positive (negative) correlation.
-This lead-lag correlation coefficient phase is called the Niño3.4-/SOI-EASM coupled mode (Wang et al., 2008b).
-In the non-initialised cases, the models do not produce the teleconnection between the ENSO and the EASM.
-The CanCM4, the HadCM3 and the MPI-ESM-LR failed to represent the lead-lag correlation coefficient differences between pre-/post-season ENSO and EASM.
-The BCC-CSM1-1, the GFDL-CM2p1 and the MIROC5 captured the coupled mode of the ENSO and the EASM.
-However, the pre-season ENSO has a weak effect on the EASM.
-Compared to the non-initialised cases, the MIROC5 and the GFDL-CM2p1 both demonstrated a significant improvement in simulating Niño3.4 (SOI)-EASM coupled mode in the initialisation.
-The BCC-CSM1-1, the HadCM3, and the HadCM3-ff showed no improvement, with insignificant correlation between Niño3.4 (SOI) and the EASM.
-The CanCM4 and the MPI-ESM-LR indicated a higher correlation between the EASM and the simultaneous-to-post-season ENSO than to the pre-season ENSO.
+The EASM strongly relies on the preseason ENSO signal due to the lag response of the atmosphere to the SST anomaly (Wu et al., 2003).
+The lead-lag correlation coefficients between the EASM index and Niño3.4, as well as the SOI from JJA(-1) to JJA(+1) are illustrated in Fig. 8.
+The preseason Niño3.4 (SOI) presents a significant negative (positive) correlation with the EASM, while the postseason Niño3.4 (SOI) shows a notable positive (negative) correlation.
+This lead-lag correlation coefficient phase is called the Niño3.4 SOI-EASM coupled mode (Wang et al., 2008b).
+In the noninitialised cases, the models do not produce the teleconnection between the ENSO and the EASM.
+The CanCM4, the HadCM3, and the MPI-ESM-LR fail to represent the lead-lag correlation coefficient differences between preseason and postseason ENSO and EASM.
+The BCC-CSM1-1, the GFDL-CM2p1, and the MIROC5 capture the coupled mode of the ENSO and the EASM.
+However, the preseason ENSO has a weak effect on the EASM.
+Compared to the non-initialised cases, the MIROC5 and the GFDL-CM2p1 both demonstrate a significant improvement in simulating Niño3.4 SOI-EASM coupled mode in the initialisation.
+The BCC-CSM1-1, the HadCM3, and the HadCM3-ff show no improvement, with insignificant correlation between Niño3.4 (SOI) and the EASM.
+The CanCM4 and the MPI-ESM-LR indicate a higher correlation between the EASM and the simultaneous to postseason ENSO than to the preseason ENSO.